dnsimple/dnsimple-developer/DEPRECATIONS.md

 ## Status Legend

 - **Not started** - Deprecation not yet addressed in client
+- **Flagged** - Deprecation endpoints are flagged in the client code
 - **In progress** - Work has begun on updating the client
 - **Complete** - Client has been updated with replacement
 - **N/A** - Not applicable to this client